-106 c.
+c.
 An activist Europe

-Democratic participation must never be limited to the polling booth.
-The right 107 to protest is a fundamental part of democratic culture and must be protected.
-We 108 encourage active participation in our democracies, not only through political 109 organisations but also through civil society and activist work.
-The EU, its 110 Member States, and other European states must actively support and encourage 111 112 civil society and youth political engagement.
-FYEG engages itself to promote 113 regenerative forms of activism that protect members' physical and mental well-114 being, and urges the social and environmental movements it partners up with to 115 do so as well.

-The right to organise and to take part in protests freely, without experiencing threats, intimidation, or violence, should be protected.
-We also defend the right of journalists and citizens to document demonstrations and police activities during those demonstrations.

-In their work for a better society, activists often make use of civil disobedience, .
-While the authorities may not welcome its use, their reaction to civil disobedience is often disproportionate to the point of being unacceptable.
-The rights of activists must be defended under all circumstances.

-This also applies to cases in which actions to bring about effective climate action or defend human rights go against the law as it stands.
+- Democratic participation must never be limited to the polling booth.
+The right - to protest is a fundamental part of democratic culture and must be protected.
+We - 86 encourage active participation in our democracies, not only through political - organisations but also through civil society and activist work.
+The EU, its - Member States, and other European states must actively support and encourage - so civil society and youth political engagement. - The right to organise and to take part in protests freely, without experiencing - threats, intimidation, or violence, should be protected.
+We also defend the - 92 right of journalists and citizens to document demonstrations and police - 93 activities during those demonstrations. - In their work for a better society, activists often make use of civil - 95 disobedience, involving the refusal to obey certain laws.
+While the authorities - may not welcome its use, their reaction to civil disobedience is often - 97 disproportionate to the point of being unacceptable.
+The rights of activists - must be defended under all circumstances. - 99 This also applies to cases in which actions to bring about effective climate - action or defend human rights go against the law as it stands.
+An example of - this is the important lifesaving work carried out by private sea rescue - missions.
+Their actions should be applauded and supported, not criminalised.

-126 d.
+d.
 Towards a federal Europe

-Most of the challenges Europe is facing cannot be solved at the local or national level alone.
-A stronger, more integrated, and federal Europe is needed to address citizens' demands.
+- Most of the challenges Europe is facing cannot be solved at the local or - national level alone.
+A stronger, more integrated, and federal Europe is needed - to address citizens' demands.